Castiglione del Lago, a balcony on Lake Trasimeno

 Also worth seeing are the frescoes in the part of the building reserved for the Municipal Library depicting the World upside down: in these interesting paintings, the mouse catches the cat and the hare the hound, almost a warning not to subvert the natural order of things.
 Around Castiglione, on both the southern and northern shores, there are well-equipped beaches for relaxing by the lake, with a number campsites where you can stay.

-From the Della Corgna palace, a charming covered walkway leads to the medieval Rocca, known as the Castle of the Lion, from which the place name Castiglione is derived.
+From the Della Corgna palace, a charming covered walkway leads to the medieval Rocca, known as the Rocca del Leone, from which the place name Castiglione is derived.
 The plan is an irregular pentagon surmounted by a triangular-section tower with Guelph battlements.

 The fortification was built from the 12th century onwards and subsequently remodelled over the centuries.
 During the 14th century, the Sienese architect Lorenzo Maitani (author of the facade of Orvieto Cathedral) also worked on it, and it was further extended in the 16th century when it became the residence of the Baglioni family.